Ur-Eine/DADE/README.md

 * `./src/ivf/ivf.h` -->

 ## Repo Description
 We combine our DCO method with widely used AKNN search algorithms such as HNSW and IVF.
 The details of these algorithms can be found in `./src/hnswlib/hnswalg.h` and `./src/ivf/ivf.h`, respectively.
-The details of DAD can be found in `./src/dad.h`.
+The details of DADE can be found in `./src/dade.h`.

 ## Prerequisites